kvassAI/slate/source/includes/_events.md

 ## Events Search

 Gets a list of Events associated with search.
+The query value needs to be equal to a specific kind of event (i.e. order.created) or a class of events (i.e. order).

 > Definition